Best AI Document Review Tools with Citations (2026)

 Three honest limits, all of which we tested.

-Cursive handwriting at scale.
-Every tool in the benchmark scored 60–75% character accuracy on cursive.
+Every tool in the benchmark scored 60-75% character accuracy on cursive handwriting.
 None are good enough for unattended deployment on doctor's notes, historical archives, or longhand interview transcripts.

-Multi-page tables that span document breaks.
-Tables that continue across PDF page breaks lose F1 in every tool we tested, by 8–22 points depending on whether the header repeats.
-The schema-first vendors are slightly better here because they have explicit table-stitching post-processing; the LLM-grounded tools depend on the model noticing the continuation, which is unreliable.
+Tables that continue across PDF page breaks lose F1 in every tool we tested, by 8-22 points depending on whether the header repeats.
+The schema-first vendors are slightly better here because they have explicit table-stitching post-processing.
+The LLM-grounded tools depend on the model noticing the continuation, which is unreliable.

-Cross-document contradiction detection.
 No tool reliably surfaces "Document A says X and Document B says not-X" as a flag rather than passing it through.
 Atlas and Claude Projects are best in class and still miss roughly half of the contradictions a careful human reader catches.
-If contradiction surfacing is mission-critical (clinical evidence review, legal discovery), the human-in-the-loop is non-negotiable.
+If contradiction surfacing is mission-critical, as in clinical evidence review or legal discovery, the human-in-the-loop is non-negotiable.

 Privacy, training data, and what happens to your work